pangling4/ME405_Lab5/readme.md

 ![3-RRR Planar Parallel Robot!](rrr_robot.png)

-*Figure 1: Schematic for a generic 3-RRR Planar Parallel Robot.*
+*Figure 1: Schematic for a generic 3-RRR Planar Parallel Robot.
+[1]*

 Since we do not care about the orientation of the 'pen', we can simply arbitrarily always set the angle at some constant value and then solve